Search by Keyword

-The Beatles aren't known primarily as prime examples of "hard rock" artists of the 60's, but more as trend setters of popular music as a whole.
+The Beatles aren't primarily known as a "hard rock" artists of the 60's, but more as a trend setting group for popular music as a whole.
 They are not ranked among the likes of Cream, Jimi Hendrix, The Who or Led Zeppelin, all of which are viewed as heavy hitters of the genesis of what has become known as "classic rock" today.

 Nonetheless, The Beatles aren't forgotten within this genre today.
 Daily playlists on Classic Rock radio stations around the world include later Beatles classics such as “Revolution,” “Come Together” “Back In The U.S.S.R.” and “While My Guitar Gently Weeps.”
 Without a doubt, however, “Helter Skelter” can easily be referred to as the hardest and heaviest Beatles song within their entire catalog.
 It may not be as melodically satisfying as the other songs mentioned above, but the sheer energy displayed on “Helter Skelter” show The Beatles as capable as anyone in offering the most ear-splitting and raucous piece of recorded music on display at that time.
 The ground they broke with “Yesterday” on one end of the spectrum was only topped by “Helter Skelter” on the other end of the spectrum.
 And both written by the same author.
 Now that's versatility!

 The above quote from Paul was made in November of 1968 during an interview with Tony Macarthur, Programme Director of Radio Luxembourg.
-The review that Paul was referring to in this 1968 quote was reportedly about the October 1967 released single by The Who entitled “I Can See For Miles,” which indeed pushed the envelope at the time as to raw energy on a pop record.
+The review that Paul was referring to was reportedly about the October 1967 released single by The Who entitled “I Can See For Miles,” which indeed pushed the envelope at the time as to raw energy on a pop record.
 Throughout the years, Paul would remember the article as saying different things, such as in 1985: “That came about because I read in Melody Maker that The Who had made some track or other that was the loudest, most raucous rock'n'roll, the dirtiest thing they've ever done...It make me think, 'Right.
 Got to do it.'
 I like that kind of geeking up.
 And we decided to do the loudest, nastiest, sweatiest rock number we could.”

 In the book “Beatles Anthology,” Paul related: “I was in Scotland and I read in Melody Maker that Pete Townshend had said: 'We've just made the raunchiest, loudest, most ridiculous rock'n'roll record you've ever heard.'
 I never actually found out what track it was that The Who had made, but that got me going, just hearing him talk about it.
 So I said to the guys, 'I think we should do a song like that; something really wild.'
 And I wrote 'Helter Skelter.'”

 A Melody Maker review written by Chris Welch did appear in the magazine around this time reviewing the song, stating, “Forget 'Happy Jack' sitting in sand on the Isle of Man.
-This marathon epic of swearing cymbals and cursing guitars marks the retuen of The Who as a major freak-out forse.
+This marathon epic of swearing cymbals and cursing guitars marks the retuen of The Who as a major freak-out force.
 Recorded in America, it's a Pete Townshend mystery and menace, and delivered by the emphatic Mr. Roger Daltry.”
-Whether this was the review Paul read or not, he continued to alter the contents of the article in interviews as the years progressed, as most of us are prone to do when repeatedly recounting an event in our lives.
+If this was indeed the review that Paul read in Melody Maker, he continued to alter the contents of the article in interviews as the years progressed, as most of us are prone to do when repeatedly recounting an event in our lives.

 Sometime around 1994, Paul elaborated further about the writing of the song in his book “Many Years From Now” as follows: “I was always trying to write something different, trying to not write in character, and I read this and I was inspired.
 'Oh, wow!
 Yeah!'
 Just that one little paragraph was enough to inspire me; to make me make a move.
 So I sat down and wrote 'Helter Skelter' to be the most raucous vocal, the loudest drums, etcetera etcetera.
 I was using the symbol of a helter skelter as a ride from the top to the bottom – the rise and fall of the Roman Empire – and this was the fall, the demise, the going down.
 You could have thought of it as a rather cute title but it's since taken on all sorts of ominous overtones because Manson picked it up as an anthem, and since then quite a few punk bands have done it because it is a raunchy rocker.”

 As stated above, John expunges himself from any involvement in the writing of the song.
 As for the time of writing, Paul states that he was in Scotland when he read the Melody Maker review which inspired his writing of the song.
-No doubt this occurred sometime in the spring of 1968 at his High Park Farm on the Mull Of Kintyre, possibly as late as June of 1968 since Paul did not premier a demo recording of the song at George's 'Kinfauns” home in May of 1968 along with the rest of the song's he had recently written, “Helter Skelter” possibly not existing as of yet.
+No doubt this occurred sometime in the spring of 1968 at his High Park Farm on the Mull Of Kintyre, possibly as late as June of 1968 since Paul did not premier a demo recording of the song at George's 'Kinfauns” home in May of 1968 along with the rest of the songs he had recently written.
+“Helter Skelter” had most likely not existed at that time.